My “spoken” Chinese teacher makes a huge deal out of not memorizing

 The real danger is going around trying to learn without making connections and associations.

-Having a dedicated memory strategy is really the best way to ensure that you’re always creating plenty of context for both words and phrases.
+Having a dedicated memory strategy based on well-understood mental imagery is really the best way to ensure that you’re always creating plenty of context for both words and phrases.

 Without a basis for association, it is impossible to learn a second language.